-Free Dining is Walt Disney World’s most popular promotion of the year, and while we often caution guests to do the math because Free Dining isn’t always the best discount (there’s no such thing as a free lunch!).
-However, for many people, it is the best promotion that Walt Disney World offers.
+Free Dining is Walt Disney World’s most popular promotion of the year, and for good reason.
+While we often caution guests to do the math because Free Dining isn’t always the best discount (there’s no such thing as a free lunch!), it can save families a lot of money.
+This is because you have to pay full price for your hotel room and purchase a non-discounted park ticket.
+This means you forfeit a potential room only discount and you can’t purchase discount Walt Disney World tickets.

 Let’s take a look at our top picks!

 These two resorts are often lumped together in terms of theming, even though they are much more distinct from one another than, say, BoardWalk Inn and Beach Club.
-We aren’t lumping them together due to a misunderstanding of theming, but instead because they are the cheapest of the Deluxe Resorts.
+We aren’t lumping them together due to a misunderstanding of theming, but instead because they are the cheapest of the Deluxe Resorts and two of the best-themed resorts at Walt Disney World.
 In terms of value maximization when taking advantage of the promotion, that puts them in a special class.

 What do you think?
 Which is your favorite hotel to book during the Free Disney Dining Plan promotion?
 Are you a fan of Free Dining or do you generally go for a room-only discount?
 If you have any questions or additional thoughts, please share them in the comments!